 When the word “fat” is spoken, the first thing that comes to mind is most likely not “healthy”.
 For a long time, the health industry was plagued with the misconception that all fat is created equal.
 Therefore, all fat must be bad for you.
-Fortunately, this myth has been proven wrong and nutritionists and health professionals are advocating eating habits that incorporates a healthy dose high-quality fat.
-Actually, omega-3s are essential for cognitive health and vision.
+Fortunately, this myth has been proven wrong, and nutritionists and health professionals are advocating eating habits that incorporate a healthy dose of high-quality fat.
+Actually, one of our favourite nootropics, omega-3’s, are vital for cognitive health and vision.

 Good Fat Versus Bad Fat

 So, what differs good fat from bad fat?
 And how can you tell the difference between something you should be eating every day versus something you should stay away from as often as possible?